TREASURIES-Treasuries prices gain as stocks fall, yield curve flattens

 protesters defied volleys of tear gas and police baton charges

-to stand firm in the center of the global financial hub on
+to stand firm in the centre of the global financial hub on

 Benchmark 10-year notes gained 13/32 in price to